JavierBaltar/chaos-engineering-getting-started/README.md

 ## **Scheduling Experiments**

+The ChaosSchedule is a user-facing chaos custom resource with namespaced scope and is used to inject chaos at a specific time or repeat it for a certain period.
+It schedules multiple instances of chaos by creating the chaosengine CR at the specified times.
 Litmus experiments can be launched on a scheduled basis.
 ChaosSchedule object supports the schedule attribute

+Immediate:
 ```yaml
 apiVersion: litmuschaos.io/v1alpha1
 kind: ChaosSchedule